\1\n \1

 Is my image sent to a server?

-No, absolutely not.
+No, not.
 All image processing happens entirely within your web browser.
-The FileReader API reads the file locally, the Canvas API handles resizing (if requested), and Base64 encoding is performed using JavaScript's built-in btoa() function or equivalent.
+The FileReader API reads the file locally, the Canvas API handles resizing (if requested), and Base64 encoding is performed using JavaScript's -in btoa() function or equivalent.
 No image data is ever transmitted to any server.
 You can verify this by disconnecting from the internet and confirming the tool works normally.

 What is a Data URI?